-- Once the chickpeas are almost cooked through, stir the curry paste and diced tomato into the pot with the chickpeas, and cover again.
+- Once the chickpeas are almost cooked through, stir the curry paste and diced tomato into the pot.
 Continue cooking at medium heat, partially covered, and stirring occasionally.
 Add ½ cup more water if it starts to dry out.
 Cook until chickpeas and potatoes are fully cooked through, and the tomatoes have broken down, about 20-30 more minutes.